-- J.C.Amphlett, BSc, PhD., Professor and Head of Department of Chemistry and Chemical Engineering - W.S.
-Andrews, CD, rmc, BEng, MEng, PhD, PEng, Assistant Professor - P.J.
-Bates, BSc, MSc, PhD, PEng, Assistant Professor - L.G.I.
+- J.C.
+Amphlett, BSc, PhD., Professor and Head of Department of Chemistry and Chemical Engineering - W.S.
+Andrews, CD, rmc, BEng, MEng, PhD, PEng, Associate Professor - P.J.
+Bates, BSc, MSc, PhD, PEng, Associate Professor - L.G.I.
 Bennett, CD, rmc, BEng, MASc, PhD, PEng, Professor - K.A.M.
 Creber, BSc, MSc, PhD, Professor - W.T.
 Thompson, BASc, MASc, PhD, PEng, Professor - R.D.
 Weir, CD, BSc, DIC, PhD, FCIC, CChem, FRSC, PEng, Professor and Dean of Graduate Studies and Research Division

-The Chemical and Materials Engineering Committee is responsible to the Dean of Engineering for the curriculum of the Chemical and Materials Engineering programme, for its engineering accreditation, and for representing and protecting the interests of the students enroled in the programme.
-It reports, through its Chair, directly to the Dean of Engineering.
+The Chemical Engineering Committee is responsible to the Dean of Engineering for the curriculum of the Chemical Engineering programme, for its engineering accreditation, and for representing and protecting the interests of the students enrolled in the programme.
+It reports, through the Head of the Department, to the Dean of Engineering.

-The baccalaureate degree programme in Chemical and Materials Engineering is accredited by the Canadian Engineering Accreditation Board of the Canadian Council of Professional Engineers, and is recognized by the Chemical Institute of Canada and the Canadian Society for Chemical Engineering as qualifying its graduates for full membership status.
+The baccalaureate degree programme in Chemical Engineering is accredited by the Canadian Engineering Accreditation Board of the Canadian Council of Professional Engineers, and is recognized by the Chemical Institute of Canada and the Canadian Society for Chemical Engineering as qualifying its graduates for full membership status.